pingcap/tidb/docs/design/2018-10-19-table-partition.md

 ## Background

-MySQL has the [table partition](https://dev.mysql.com/doc/refman/8.0/en/partitioning.html) feature, if this feature is supported in TiDB, many issues could be addressed.
+MySQL has the [table partition](https://dev.mysql.com/doc/refman/8.0/en/partitioning.html) feature.
+If this feature is supported in TiDB, many issues could be addressed.
 For example, drop ranged partitions could be used to remove old data; partition by hash could address the hot data issue thus improve the write performance; query on partitioned table could be faster than on manual sharding tables because of the partition pruning.

 ## Proposal

 Implement the table partition feature step by step.
 Partition by range first, then partition by hash.

-For current implementation in this proposal, subpartition is not being considered.
+For current implementation in this proposal, subpartition is not considered.
 Reorganize partition involving data movement remains unsupported.

 ## Rationale

-The new table partition feature should be problem solving oriented, it may not cover all MySQL counterpart at first.
+The new table partition feature should be problem-solving oriented, and it may not cover all MySQL counterpart at first.

 The syntax should be always MySQL compatible, as TiDB's promise from the beginning.

-For those partitioned tables contain unimplemented feature, TiDB parses the SQL but ignore its partition attributes, regard the table as a normal one.
+For those partitioned tables which contain unimplemented features, TiDB parses the SQL but ignores its partition attributes, regards the table as a normal one.

 ## Compatibility

-In the old version, TiDB parses `create table ... partition by ...` and handle it as normal table, the `partition by ...` option is discard.
+In the old version, TiDB parses `create table ... partition by ...` and handles it as a normal table; the `partition by ...` option is discarded.
-Now that table partition is adding, we have to consider the following cases:
+Now that table partition is added, and we have to consider the following cases:

 1. New TiDB runs on the old cluster data
 2. Old TiDB runs on the new cluster data
-3. Upgrading phases during part of the features is implemented
+3. The upgrading phases during part of the features is implemented

 A new `PartitionInfo.Enable` flag is introduced to the `TableInfo`, and it's persisted.
-New TiDB runs on the old cluster will check this flag and find `PartitionInfo.Enable` is false, so it handles the table as before.
+New TiDB running on the old cluster will check this flag and find `PartitionInfo.Enable` is false, so it handles the table as before.
 Old TiDB will not be able to run with partitioned table data, so **the upgrading is incompatible**.
-(Note that if no partitioned table is created with the new TiDB, i.e, the feature is not used, the cluster is still able to degrade)
+(Note that if no partitioned table is created with the new TiDB, i.e, the feature is not used, the cluster is still able to be degraded)

-If partition by range is implemented while partition by hash is not, TiDB will not set `PartitionInfo.Enable` to true for `create table ... partition by hash ...`, but it will set do that for `create table ... partition by range ...`.
+If partition by range is implemented while partition by hash is not, TiDB will not set `PartitionInfo.Enable` to true for `create table ... partition by hash ...`, but it set `PartitionInfo.Enable` to true for `create table ... partition by range ...`.

 In a word, only when the persisted `PartitionInfo.Enable` is true, and the code could handle partitioned table, will the table partition feature be supported.